 The government and military also agreed to discuss self-determination issues short of secession with groups that have signed the government’s nationwide cease-fire accord (NCA) and those that have not, he said.

-“We especially discussed the issue of not separating from the union,” Salai Lian Hmung Sakhong, vice president of Chin National Front, one of the NCA signatories, told RFA’s Myanmar Service.
+“We especially discussed the issue of not separating from the union,” Salai Lian Hmung Sakhong, vice chairman of the Chin National Front, one of the NCA signatories, told RFA’s Myanmar Service.
 “Most ethnic groups said that it is an important issue, and it needs time.”

 “Because it’s a matter that concerns the entire nation, we don’t want to discuss it only among the 10 cease-fire groups, so we’ve urged that non-cease-fire groups be consulted as well,” he said, adding that the parties will try to come up with a solution after both NCA signatories and non-signatories meet by the end of November.

 “The good news is that the ethnic groups totally agreed to form a single army in the country,” Salai Lian Hmung Sakhong said.
 “But we need to discuss how to establish it.”

 Prior to the summit, the United Wa State Army (UWSA), Myanmar’s largest non-state army and an NCA non-signatory itself, called for all non-signatory groups to be included in the summit, but the government refused to invite them.

 On Monday, military chief Senior General Min Aung Hlaing told the ethnic armies that they would have to pledge not leave the union before reaching a future peace deal.